 However, this doesn’t mean the number you see on the scale is the sum of who you are as a person.

-This being said more a lot of people the reality is that your weight is more closely linked to how you feel than you care to admit and stepping on a scale (although a strong visual reminder) is not going to change that.
+This being said, for a lot of people the reality is that your weight is more closely linked to how you feel than you’d care to admit and stepping on a scale (although a strong visual reminder) is not going to change that.